aiqc/AIQC/README.md

 </p>
 </br>
 <p align='center'>
-	In attempting to solve these problems ad hoc, individuals end up writing lots of tangled code and stitching together a Frankenstein set of tools.
-Doing so requires knowledge of not only data science but also software engineering, which places a skillset burden on the research team.
+	In attempting to solve these problems ad hoc, individuals end up writing <i>custom code</i> for each experiment and <i>stitching together</i> different sets of tools.
+Doing so requires knowledge of not only data science but also software engineering, which places a <i>skillset burden</i> on the research team.
 The <i>DIY</i> approach is not maintainable.
 </p>